-Electronic Reporting Recordkeeping Requirements - MOSH Training and Education
+Maryland Adopts OSHA’s Electronic Injury and Illness Reporting Requirement - MOSH Training and Education

-Updates to Maryland’s adoption process will appear on this website.
-Also, please be aware that the new reporting requirement is completely independent of, and has no bearing on, the annual injury and illness reporting requirements to the U.S. Bureau of Labor Statistics.
+OSHA’s electronic reporting requirement is completely independent of, and has no bearing on, the annual injury and illness survey reporting to the U.S. Bureau of Labor Statistics.

 10946 Golden West Drive, Suite 160